All about Digital Eye Strain or Computer Vision Syndrome: Introduction, Causes, Symptoms, Glasses, and Treatment.

 - The Vision Council, Digital Eye Strain

-- All About Vision, Computer glasses: Relieving computer eye strain
+- All About Vision, Computer Glasses: Relieving computer eye strain

 - American Optometric Association, 20-20-20 To Prevent Digital Eye Strain